Dashboard Member settings

 • Ground 7B - the tenant doesn’t have a right to rent and is disqualified from renting the property due to their immigration status

-• Ground 8 - the tenant is in serious rent arrears, what is considered to be serious arrears will be dependent on when their rent becomes due
+• Ground 8 - the tenant is in serious rent arrears.
+What is considered to be serious arrears will be dependent on when their rent becomes due, but it generally requires at least three months’ unpaid rent

-For more information on these grounds for eviction, including notice periods, read Shelter’s guidance on assured tenancy mandatory grounds for possession.
+For more detailed information on these grounds for eviction, read the government’s guidance on the grounds for possession.

 • Ground 9 - suitable alternative accommodation will be available to the tenant